Sunday, November 17, 2024

 That should be the LEAST of your concerns.

-While its true a more expensive and recent CPU runs functions on QuickBooks or Excel faster, the performance difference with older and ‘slower’ CPUs are insignificant.
+While it’s true that a more expensive and recent CPU runs functions on QuickBooks or Excel faster, the performance difference compared to older and ‘slower’ CPUs is insignificant.

 Best Laptop Specs For Accounting